akshadjoshi/mark42/bwapp-docker/setup.md

 ```
 do `docker ps` to know the container details in order to commit the changes you made (creating a database)

+don't use the docker run command again and again as it will create a new docker container everytime use this